Extension Professional Staff

 Prior to joining Extension, Meghan worked for the Illinois Natural History Survey as a technical writer.
 She performed extensive data analysis and wrote numerous reports on human dimension factors in resource and wildlife management and environmental health for the Illinois Department of Natural Resources.

-She is currently a member of the National Science Teachers Association and the American Association for the Advancement of Science.
+She is currently a member of the National Science Teachers Association, the Association for Supervision and Curriculum Development, and the American Association for the Advancement of Science.
+She is also a trained facilitator for the Next Gen Science Exemplar System (NGSX) and the Exploratorium's Fundamentals of Inquiry program.

 Her current offerings include workshops for teachers and administrators focusing on the Next Generation Science Standards (NGSS).
 Workshops are tailored to fit the needs of the requesting school and are updated often to reflect the growing body of knowledge surrounding the standards.